realran/Docs/docs/Getting Started/Get a Random Number.md

 ![contracts_structure](./imgs/contracts_structure.png)

-For this example, use the `VRFConsumer.sol` sample contract in the smaple folder.
+For this example, use the `VRFConsumer.sol` sample contract in the sample folder.
 This contract imports the following dependencies:
   - `VRFCoordinator.sol`
   - `VRFConsumerBase.sol`